Abdullah Radif

-Abdullah Hadi Radif (عَبْد الله هَادِي رَدِيف; born 20 January 2003) is a Saudi Arabian professional footballer who plays as a forward for Saudi Pro League side Al-Hilal and the Saudi Arabia national team.
+Abdullah Hadi Radif (عَبْد الله هَادِي رَدِيف; born 20 January 2003) is a Saudi Arabian professional footballer who plays as a forward for Saudi Club Al-Ahli and the Saudi Arabia national team.

 Career

 Radif began his career at the youth team of Al-Hilal.
 He signed his first professional contract on 27 January 2021.
 He made his debut for Al-Hilal on 30 September 2021 in a 1–1 draw against Al-Hazem.
 On 31 August 2022, Radif joined Al-Taawoun on a one-year loan.
 He made his debut for Al-Taawoun as well as score his first goal in a 2–0 league win against Al-Wehda.
 He ended his loan spell at Al-Taawoun making 16 appearances in all competitions and scoring twice.
 On 6 September 2023, Radif joined Al-Shabab on a one-year loan.
 On 2 September 2024, Radif joined Al-Ettifaq on a one-year loan.
+On 2 February 2026, Radif joined Al-Fayha on a sex-month loan.